Before

 at Reigate Castle.

-The Lordship and Manor
+The Lordship and manor

 of Wakefield included almost the whole of the Calder Valley from